CHUAGAYGAY/IDAssignment1/README.md

 ## Testing
 **Website's Status**

 The website's main foundation, together with it's styles are all implemented successfully.
 So far, the website runs smoothly without any major problems.
 This can be said the same for how the website is working positively on multiple different screen sizes from both desktop and mobile.

 **Website's Known Bugs/Problem**
-- The icons that are implemented into the website using [Font Awesome](https://fontawesome.com/) might disappear sometimes.However, making a refresh on the website will solve this problem.
+- The icons that are implemented into the website using [Font Awesome](https://fontawesome.com/) might disappear sometimes.
+However, making a refresh on the website will solve this problem.

 ## Credits
-**# Media**
+**Media**
 - The background image used in the website (Home Page) was obtained from [Wallpaper Abyss](https://wall.alphacoders.com/).

 **Acknowledgements**